ds5110/git-intro/README.md

 <img src="figs/q1.png" width=350>

 * Note that the makefile has all the command-line commands for the entire pipeline.
-* Note that the demo code imports a module.
+* Note that the demo code imports a local module (critical for the DRY princple).
-* This markdown file embeds `figs/q1.png` using vanilla HTML:
+* This markdown file embeds `figs/q1.png` using vanilla HTML, which allows you to set the width:
 ```
 <img src="figs/q1.png" width=350>
 ```
-* With HTML, you can set the desired width.
 * If you're okay with the default width, you can use standard markdown syntax:
 ```
 ![alternative to HTML](figs/q1.png)